 - congenital heart defects

-Some children will experience problems with constipation, and toilet training may take a bit longer.
+Some children will experience problems with constipation.
+Toilet training may take a bit longer.
 Stool softeners, enemas, or laxatives may be necessary to relieve constipation later in life.
-However, most of the time, surgery can fix the abnormalities and most children do very well.
+Surgery can usually fix the abnormalities, and most children do very well.

 Medically Reviewed by:

 Published By: Healthline Networks, Inc.